wp-plugins/magic-action-box/readme.txt

 5. Action Box Settings Screen

 == Changelog ==
+= 2.8.6 =
+* Fixed admin notices not having a "hide notice" link.
+* Added new admin page - Support.
+* Minor fix: fixed issue where only one user created style is loaded when using multiple action boxes with different user created styles on the same page.

+= 2.8.5 =
+* Added integrated support for Wysija Newsletters plugin

+= 2.8.4 =
+* Added new setting field for salesbox action box type for specifying additional attributes for the main button

+= 2.8.3 =
+* Fixed bug where multiple custom stylesheets were not all loading

+= 2.8.2 =
+* Added feature to set a default action boxe for ALL posts/pages

+= 2.8.1 =
+* Disabled tracking on AddThis social sharing as it was adding ugly tracking hashtags to the share link.

+= 2.8 =
+* Made action box styles global
+* Added Share Box action box type
+* Renamed Design Settings menu to Styles & Buttons
+* Fixed PHP notices
+* Fixed action box styling issues on preconfigured styles
+* Added id parameter to shortcode
+* Added mab_get_actionbox() template tag function

 = 2.7.2 =
 * Fixed style not working for Sales Box type

+= 2.7.1 =
+* Fixed PHP notices

+= 2.7 =
+* Added new style "Purity"
+* Added new style "Purity Alternate"
+* Added new style "Lead"
+* Added new style "The Grey"
+* Added autoupdate functionality"

 = 2.6.2 =
 * Improved UI copy on Opt-In box settings screen.